prebid/prebid-server-java/docs/endpoints/currency-rates.md

 # Currency Rates

-Unavailable if currency conversion is disabled (`currency-converter.external-rates.enabled` config property)
+Unavailable if currency conversion is disabled (`currency-converter.external-rates.enabled` config property).

-This `/pbs-admin/currency-rates` endpoint can be configured:
- - `admin-endpoints.currency-rates.on-application-port` - when equals to `false` endpoint will be bound to `admin.port`.
- - `admin-endpoints.currency-rates.protected` - when equals to `true` endpoint will be protected by basic authentication configured in `admin-endpoints.credentials`

 This endpoint will return a json with the latest update timestamp.